-In 2020, we handled more than 169 million barrels of liquids, including freshwater, produced water and oil, and contained more than 99.99% of these liquids.
-Although we consider this rate to be successful, our goal is always zero spills.
+In 2022, we handled more than 136 million barrels of liquids, including fresh water, produced water and oil, and contained more than 99.99% of these liquids.

 Spill Prevention Programs

 Employees from our HSER and operations teams collect and analyze spill data, identify spill causes and collaborate to implement operational design improvements to prevent spills.
 Our prevention efforts focus on several primary spill causes, including human error when transferring liquids, weather, corrosion and equipment failure.
 To safeguard our operations, we implement a number of proactive prevention programs.

 Over time, environmental conditions and produced water can corrode steel equipment, particularly tanks, valves, pipes and gathering lines.
 Our company-design standard requires new steel storage tanks to be internally coated to resist corrosion and built according to API standards.

 We typically use sacrificial anodes to protect our metal equipment or structures from corroding.
 These anodes work by oxidizing more quickly than the metal it protects and are consumed completely before the other metal reacts with the electrolytes.
 Chesapeake also utilizes cathodic protection, which operates similarly to sacrificial anodes, to protect buried equipment including flow lines and pipelines.

 In addition to internal protection, steel tanks are externally coated with a protective primer and paint layer and placed on gravel rings or other elevated bases to limit corrosion from standing rain or surface water.
 Ultrasonic testing helps to measure wall loss on equipment so it can be repaired or retired when appropriate.